 - Oxford City Council includes the output of the actuary IAS 19 report within the accounts which provides an actuarial valuation of the pension costs of staff of the Council and the staff of the Oxford Direct Services Limited.
 This is because any burden of pension costs above the LATC set contribution rate are guaranteed to be met by the Council.
-Pension costs are therefore accounted for with the Oxford Direct Services Limited accounts at the contribution rate since their element of the scheme is defined by contribution rather than benefit (as per the pension pooling agreement between the Council, Oxfordshire County Council and Oxford Direct Services Limited - the liabilities of the Oxfordshire County Council Pension Fund attributable to the Council, and Oxford Direct Services Limited are therefore included in the Oxford City Council Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to-date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - the liabilities are discounted to their value at current prices, using a discount rate based on the iBoxx AA - rated corporate bond yield curve - the assets of Oxfordshire County Council Pension Fund attributable to the Council are included in the Balance Sheet at their fair value: - quoted securities current bid price - unquoted securities professional estimate - unitised securities current bid price - property margin above yield
+Pension costs are therefore accounted for with the Oxford Direct Services Limited accounts at the contribution rate since their element of the scheme is defined by contribution rather than benefit (as per the pension pooling agreement between the Council, Oxfordshire County Council and Oxford Direct Services Limited - the liabilities of the Oxfordshire Council Pension Fund attributable to the Council, and Oxford Direct Services Limited are therefore included in the Oxford City Council Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to-date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - the liabilities are discounted to their value at current prices, using a discount rate based on a suitable index which is detailed in the notes to the accounts at Note 40c). - the assets of Oxfordshire County Council Pension Fund attributable to the Council are included in the Balance Sheet at their fair value: - quoted securities current bid price - unquoted securities professional estimate - unitised securities current bid price - property margin above yield